 Ultimately if SMISA and Kibble felt the board were not acting in the best interests of the club we would have the power to replace them.
 But that would be for extreme circumstances.
 And if we get the right people in the first place, that’ll never need to happen.

-The terms of the vote summarise the draft legal agreement, which covers the roles and responsibilities of the three shareholders in relation to how the club will be run, and specifies the process through which the share purchase will be enacted.
-It also enshrines other key principles of the deal, such as Kibble helping the club to improve its operations and community reach.
+Our legal agreement with Kibble and Gordon covers the roles and responsibilities of the major shareholders in relation to how the club will be run, and specifies the process through which the share purchase will be enacted.

 The agreement also lists all the matters which must be referred to the major shareholders (ie SMISA, Kibble and Gordon until 2021, and SMISA and Kibble after that) for their mutual agreement.
 That means SMISA will continue to have a safeguard over a number of important issues, including: